 Text Examples of Condolences Immediately Following a Death

-As soon as you hear of a person's passing, you might choose to immediately reach out and extend your love and support during their time of need.
-Here are some examples of appropriate texts to send immediately following a death:
+As soon as you hear of a person's passing, you might choose to reach out right away and extend your words of love and support.
+When you're deciding how to send condolences over text, consider these examples of appropriate ways to message someone immediately following a death:

 - I'm leaving my phone on tonight in case you want to talk.
 It doesn't matter what time, I will be there.